-The court may authorize the receiver to abandon any receivership property that is burdensome or is not of material value to the receivership.
-Property that is abandoned is no longer receivership property.
+The court may authorize the receiver to abandon to the respondent any receivership property that is burdensome or is not of material value to the receivership.

 576.48 LIENS AGAINST AFTER-ACQUIRED PROPERTY.

 Except as otherwise provided for by statute, property that becomes receivership property after the time of appointment is subject to a lien to the same extent as it would have been in the absence of the receivership.